 Amy Evancho is the President of Cardinal Human Capital LLC specializing in workforce development and human resource strategies.
 She is the former President and CEO of the Florida Economic Development Council, a statewide economic development organization with 500+ members.
 Ms. Evancho specializes in budgeting, finance, government relations, including serving on Florida Governor Rick Scott’s Transition Team in 2010, working with the Governors’ office, House and Senate to further the economic development goals for the state of Florida.
 Her other experience includes eight years of not-for-profit management, and fundraising.
 Ms. Evancho is a member of Enterprise Florida’s Stakeholder Council; State Liaison/Member of the International Economic Development Council and Southern Economic Development Council; Member of the Florida Chamber Foundation Six Pillars Caucus.
 She holds a Bachelor of Arts in Communications and a minor in Public Relations from the University of Pittsburgh; Lastly and most important to the Carnegie of Homestead, Ms. Evancho is an inductee of the Greater Steel Valley Pennsylvania Hall of Fame, 2012.

 Bethany Chobanian Lang has served on the Carnegie of Homestead Board of Directors since October 2018.
 Bethany holds a BFA in Theatre Management from The Theatre School at DePaul University and a Master’s of Public Administration from the University of Illinois at Chicago.
-She is currently a Technical Account Manager at WordPress VIP, which she helps to launch and maintain websites for some of the world’s most recognized companies, including Facebook, CNN, and Microsoft.
+She is currently a Support Tech Lead at 10up, where she supports Google’s WordPress plugins.
 She also has extensive experience working with and empowering nonprofit organizations through web and database services.
 Bethany was born and raised in the South Hills and resides in Munhall with her rescue dogs Mina, Pavel, and Sarkis; and cat, Imogen.